-As we gear up for Halloween, we can’t get enough of scupted dragon cakes, from fire-breathing monsters to more playful creations.
+We can’t get enough of sculpted dragon cakes, from fire-breathing monsters to more playful creations.
 Check out these frighteningly fantastic Top Sculpted Dragon Cakes for scaly inspiration!

 I had done this piece for my favorite Ten year old.
 He asked me to create a story, I then took the story and applied it to his cake.
 The fairy sitting in the planet represents the dragons flame.
 She also represents innocence, beauty, and wonder.
 Without the Fairy, the Dragon would be nothing more than just a dragon without his powerful flame.
 The Dragon represents strength, power, and courage.
 Their relationship (non romantical) is a symbolic tale of “balance.”
 The Fairy is his breath.
 The Drangon is made from white modeling chocolate and finished with a sugarpaste/fondant blend.
 Most of the coloring was done with the airbrush machine. (lot’s of shimmer).
 Enjoy!

 RKT & fondant dragon on top of a cake book.